 As for any “public open space” (as designated by the relevant Government lease) in a private building, lawful and peaceful demonstrations may be staged as long as it is one that the public could reasonably be expected to tolerate, provided that there is no obstruction of ingress to and egress from the building and of pedestrian or vehicular traffic.
 However, in respect of a narrow and often busy public walkway such as the one along Queen’s Road Central near the steps to the upper ground floor, taking into account the public’s interest, tents, canopies and other temporary structures may not be able to be erected there.
 (Turbo Top Ltd v.
 Lee Cheuk Yan and Others [2013] 3 HKLRD 41)

-As for the use of East Wing Forecourt of the Central Government Offices (also commonly known as “Civic Square”), the Director of Administration had previously introduced a permission scheme under which the Forecourt was only open to the public on Sundays and public holidays from 10am to 6:30pm for holding public meetings and processions upon application to the Director and the latter's approval, irrespective of the manner of the intended meeting or procession or number of persons involved.
-The Court of First Instance has declared that this permission scheme was unconstitutional.
-However, it is possible for the Director to devise a new scheme which satisfies the constitutional human rights requirements.
+As for the use of East Wing Forecourt of the Central Government Offices (calling it “Civic Square” is a misnomer), the Director of Administration introduced a permission scheme under which the Forecourt was only open to the public on Sundays and public holidays from 10am to 6:30pm for holding public meetings and processions upon application to the Director for approval, irrespective of the manner of the intended meeting or procession or number of persons involved.
+This scheme was constitutional and the designated public activity area situated just outside the CGO and Tamar Park as no less effective as a demonstration locality compared with the Forecourt.
 (Cheung Tak Wing v.
-Director of Administration [2018] HKCFI 2557)
+Director of Administration [2020] 1 HKLRD 906)

 “Restrictions”